statisticszhang/Artificial-intelligence/README.md

-# heeo-world
+# Hello world
-Hi humans!

 I like GitHub!
 I like this world!
-I like python,java,c,c++!
+I like Python,Java and R!